webqit/quantum-js/README.md

 Observer.observe(?, 'b', () => { ... });
 ```

-...we're able to use a Quantion function to achieve the exact:
+...we're able to use a Quantion function itself to achieve the exact:

 ```js
 (function** () {